 Learn how to renovate your new home!
 Getting started in your new home is an exciting adventure, but maybe it needs some work sooner rather than later.
-In order to help you begin the transition from dated abode to dream home, let’s look into the details of how to get the cash you need to renovate your new home in Los Angeles.
+In order to help you begin the transition from dated abode to dream home, let’s look into the details of how to get the cash you need to renovate your new home in Riverside.

 The Heavy Hitter

 A Fannie Mae HomeStyle loan is a conventional loan through the United States’ federal mortgage lender, Fannie Mae.

 Determining if you qualify for this type of loan is done in part through an appraisal to calculate the estimated future value of your home after the completion of your proposed renovations.
 The HomeStyle loan allows you to borrow up to 80 percent of the future value of your home, with a total maximum loan amount of $417,000.

 The credit qualifications can be a bit tight, but this downside is countered by the incredibly low-interest rates packaged with the HomeStyle loan.
 A final point to note is that there is a ceiling of 50 percent on the future value of your home that can be used for your renovations.

 The usual rules regarding Private Mortgage Insurance apply when going with a HomeStyle loan, so a 20 percent down payment will eliminate that concern.

 Certainly not playing second fiddle to Fannie Mae, 203(k) is a program that issues loans to homebuyers through the United States Federal Housing Administration.

 Due to it being a loan through the FHA, the credit requirements are quite a bit more relaxed than private loans.